 Overall, this reform promises to provide greater certainty to businesses engaging in economic activities in France and creates a legal environment more amenable to international trade and investment, a trend that other jurisdictions are also seeking to follow.

 Within the European Union, other jurisdictions such as Amsterdam, Brussels, and Frankfurt are discussing the creation of similar chambers for international commercial matters.
 Over the last 15 years, three other states have reformed their judicial system and created new courts with the ambition to attract international commercial litigation: Dubai opened the Dubai International Financial Center (DIFC) in 2004 and, in 2016 alone, DIFC decided 217 disputes involving, in the aggregate, more than $500 million; Doha inaugurated the Qatar International Court and Dispute Resolution Center (QICDRC) in 2009, which rendered 38 decisions between 2009 and 2017; and more recently in 2015, Singapore launched the Singapore International Commercial Court (SICC) which has heard 9 cases since its creation.

 Shearman & Sterling is uniquely positioned to assist its clients in proceedings before the new International Chambers of the Paris Courts.
 Established in Paris since 1963, the firm has advised and represented clients from around the world in over 800 international disputes.
-Paris is the hub of Shearman & Sterling’s premier International Arbitration team, led by Emmanuel Gaillard, the leading authority in the field.
+Paris is the hub of Shearman & Sterling’s premier International Arbitration team.